While a little added or free sugar is okay for most, come the festive season we are often bombarded with excessive offerings of the sugary stuff.

 Here we share tips for managing the post-sugar slam.

-Choose low GI, real foods for your next meal
+Choose low GI and whole foods for your next meal

 When you hit that low following a sugar high, you may be tempted to reach for another quick sugar fix.
 However, junk and ultra-processed foods can burden the body unnecessarily when it is trying to recover from an onslaught of added or free sugar.
 Eating real, whole foods provide the body with a stable source of energy it works to recalibrate following the blood glucose roller coaster ride it has been subjected to.